 Both cards offer cash back in the form of Chase Ultimate Rewards® points and both come with the convenience of a $0 annual fee.
-In addition, Chase Freedom® and Chase Freedom UnlimitedSM offer cardholders a 0 percent intro APR on purchases and balance transfers for 15 months, then a variable APR of 14.24-23.24 percent.
+In addition, Chase Freedom® and Chase Freedom UnlimitedSM offer cardholders a 0 percent intro APR on purchases and balance transfers for 15 months.
 So either card is a good option if you have a big purchase in the near future and you want to spend a few months paying it off.
 Right now, both Chase Freedom UnlimitedSM and Chase Freedom® are also offering you the chance to earn a $150 bonus after spending $500 on purchases in your first three months from account opening.

 So how do you decide which card is right for you?
 That really comes down to how much thought you want to put into your credit card spending.